modera/ModeraServerCrudBundle/Resources/doc/index.md

 Quite often when a new record is being created or existing one is getting updated some validation errors may occur.
 Protocol distinguishes two types of validation errors: general errors and fields associated errors.
 To categorize validation errors we can use an example.
-For example, if user doesn't have required permissions to create a new record, then this validation error will rather fall to "general errors' category but if for a field email user entered a non-valid email address then this validation error will rather belong to "fields associated errors" group.
+For example, if user doesn't have required permissions to create a new record, then this validation error will rather fall to 'general errors' category but if for a field email user entered a non-valid email address then this validation error will rather belong to "fields associated errors" group.
 Server responses for these types of errors will look similar to examples shown below.